LedFx/LedFx/docs/howto/virtuals.rst

 6. **Center Offset** - Pixel count by which to offset the center of the virtual when applying effects.
 Generally leave at 0

-7. **Preview Only** - Preview the effect wihout updating the real devices.
+7. **Preview Only** - Preview the effect without updating the real devices.
 Generally leave off.

 8. **Transition Time** - Length of transition when switching between effects.